vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 But you did not see this when you ran this locally as a Spring Boot app!

-A trade-off of using the default Tanzu Application Services Java Buildpack auto-reconfiguration behavior is that it hijacks backing service configuration, and replaces with the associated spring beans configured separately by the auto reconfiguration plugin.
+A trade-off of using the default Tanzu Application Service Java buildpack auto-reconfiguration behavior is that it hijacks backing service configuration, and replaces with the associated Spring beans configured separately by the auto-reconfiguration plugin.
 This includes any `DataSource` configuration you
 (the application developer or application operator) may have provided.